 In sum: The world's monetary and financial systems have been "de-coupled" from the real economy.
 Officially reported "economic growth" is a hoax, for two very obvious principal reasons.
 First, Gross National Product/Gross Domestic Product estimates, the figures used to report putative economic growth, are based on estimates of monetary Value Added; therefore, since the monetary-financial system has been de-coupled from the real economy, GNP and GDP estimates, even if they were honestly compiled, have a corresponding degree of irrelevance to any discussion of national economic health.
 Second, of course, governments and related agencies lie-with greater abandon, each passing year-in every statistical analysis of this sort.
-10

 That de-coupling of money and finance from real economy is built into the changes in policy-shaping trends of the past 30 years: since the so-called "cultural paradigm-shift," which began as an orchestrated mass sociological phenomenon during 1964.
-The anti-science (anti-rationalist), "post-industrial," and "neo-Malthusian" trends introduced into the fevered, sex-crazed, and pot-soaked brains of (admittedly only) a majority among campus-based anti-war protesters during the 1964-72 interval, are exemplary of this part of the problem.
-11 From about 1966, the London Tavistock Institute's influence succeeded in forcing initial major cutbacks in the U.S. science-driver (space) program, arguing that the success of space projects had inspired too many Americans with a deplorable liking for not only science, but also rationality in general.
+The antiscience (anti-rationalist), "post-industrial," and "neo-Malthusian" trends introduced into the fevered, sexcrazed, and pot-soaked brains of (admittedly only) a majority among campus-based anti-war protesters during the 1964-72 interval, are exemplary of this part of the problem.
+From about 1966, the London Tavistock Institute's influence succeeded in forcing initial major cutbacks in the U.S. science-driver (space) program, arguing that the success of space projects had inspired too many Americans with a deplorable liking for not only science, but also rationality in general.
 The same year, the first neo-Malthusian proposal for making population control an issue of U.S. foreign policy was introduced into the U.S. State Department.
 During that period, Rep. George Bush (R-Tex.) earned the nickname of "Rubbers" for his zealous prosecution of the cause of birth control.
-By 1967, Zbigniew Brzezinski contributed his own "New Age" epiphany: his conversion from Christianity to the "Third Wave," to Norbert Wiener's, Robert Theobald's, Alvin Toffler's, and looney Lord William Rees-Mogg's neo-paganist cult of "information theory."
-17

-These and related mass-brainwashing efforts prepared the way for the crucial event of the 1964-72 transition to a "New Age": the Aug.
-15-16 decisions of the U.S. Nixon administration, de-coupling the U.S. dollar from the Bretton Woods gold-reserve standard.
-That decision established, preemptively, a worldwide "floating exchange-rate" monetary order, to replace the pro-industrial monetary system conlatter included prominent associates of MK-Ultra's Gregory Bateson, and his sometime-wife, Dame Margaret Mead.
+By 1967, Zbigniew Brzezinski contributed his own "New Age" epiphany: his conversion from Christianity to the "Third Wave," to Norbert Wiener's, Robert Theobald's, Alvin Toffler's, and looney Lord William Reesproduct of Bertrand Russell crony Robert M. Hutchins's Center for the Study of Democratic Institutions.
+What is recognized as the "rock" cultfad spread since that 1964 appearance of the Beatles, was a joint creation of satan-cultist Aleister Crowley's followers and the "wise guy" financier interests of the recording and concert mafia.
+Even a decade and a half earlier than 1964, through his fight against the irrationalist cultdogma of "information theory," this writer was already familiar with the establishment circles who played a key role in steering the anti-civilization cultural-paradigm shift of the 1960s and 1970s.
+In Boston, this featured Air Force- and RAND-funded projects at MIT's RLE; in the New York City Metropolitan area, this circle of plotters was typified by a series of seminars convened under the sponsorship of the Josiah Macy, Jr. Foundation.
+The latter included prominent associates of MK-Ultra's Gregory Bateson, and his sometime-wife, Dame Margaret Mead.
 See Dope, Inc. (Washington, D.C.: Executive Intelligence Review, 1992) for the links among MK-Ultra, et al., and the circles which organized the mid-1960s mass-distribution of LSD-25 to university campuses around the U.S.A.
-Margaret Mead and MK-Ultra's Gregory Bateson, for example, were associates of Bertrand Russell and Robert M. Hutchins, in the 1938 launching, at the University of Pennsylvania, of the Unification of the Sciences project, one of the principal antiscience feeder conduits into the post-World War II launching of the "New Age" counterculture.
+Margaret Mead and MK-Ultra's Gregory Bateson, for example, were associates of Bertrand Russell and Robert M. Hutchins, in the 1938 launching, at the University of Pennsylvania, of the Unification of the Sciences project, one of the principal anti-science feeder conduits into the post-World War II launching of the "New Age" counterculture.